ikuhamada/state-doc/manual.rst

 	Description:

 	Frequency of the wave function/charge density/potntial output.
-They are printed out every ``NSTEP_PRINT_ELE`` steps.
+They are printed out every ``NSTEP_PRINT_ELE`` steps and if negative, they are not printed at all.

 GNCPP_DIR | GNCPPDIR
 	Type: character